KultureCity: Certification

 KultureCity partners with venues to provide training and tools to venues and events.
-The "Sensory Inclusion Certification" process involves training of venue staff by leading medical professionals regarding how to recognize those guests with sensory needs.
+The "Sensory Inclusion Certification" process involves training of venue staff by medical professionals regarding how to recognize those guests with sensory needs.
 Accommodations are meant to serve those with autism, dementia, and PTSD.
 The organization also trains and certifies police department personnel.
-They provide details of items which can be included in a special sensory bag which can be made available to those who suffer from sensory sensitivities.
+They provide details of items which can be included in a special sensory bag which can be made available to those with sensory sensitivities.
 The items in the bag may include fidget items, noise canceling headphones, verbal cue cards and weighted lap pads.

-Beginning in 2020 KultureCity organized sensory inclusive venues and events which included the NFL Pro Bowl, Super Bowl and the Pro Football Hall of Fame; Sixteen NBA arenas, 5 NFL stadiums, 5 NHL arenas, zoos, and many other venues in the United States.
+By 2020, certified venues included professional sports arenas, stadiums, and zoos across the United States.

 Awards

 In 2014 and 2015 Guidestar named KultureCity as Best National Non-Profit.
-Greatnonprofits.org named Kulture City the best-reviewed special needs nonprofit in 2014 and 2015.
-In 2015 Microsoft Corporation's "Windows 10 Upgrade Your World Initiative" listed KultureCity as one of its 10 nonprofits partners.
-The award came with a $50,000 USD grant.
-Also in In 2015, Kulture City won the "Community Cause of the Year" sponsored by the Vestavia Voice newspaper.
+In 2015 Microsoft Corporation selected KultureCity as a nonprofit partner and awarded a $50,000 grant.